bookclvb/patron-cleanup/README.md

 - Write to a new CSV file 'students-output.csv'

 ## Current issues:
+Mostly related to manual edits still needed:
-- Removing the first row of data when outputting doesn't work.
+- Removing the first row of data upon outputting - doesn't work.
 - Need to find a more elegant way to rename columns and delete top 2.